 - Doctor of Philosophy

 - Doctor of Ministry

-The research student community is brought together especially through the Research Seminars, which are held approximately eight times a year at evening times, as well as ‘how-to’ Research Degree Workshops.
-Sydney-based students are expected to attend the Research Seminars regularly in person.
-Students living beyond Sydney are asked to attend in person at least once a year and otherwise to attend the seminars by electronic means.
+The research students come together through evening Research Seminars held approximately eight times a year.
 At these seminars students gain experience in communicating their research aims and findings by presenting short papers on their research and other students learn to critique them constructively.
 Occasionally other scholars are invited to make presentations that will be instructive for the research students.
 The seminars are also opportunities for social mingling over refreshments.
+Sydney-based students are expected to attend the Research Seminars regularly in person.
+Students living beyond Sydney are asked to attend in person at least once a year and otherwise to attend the seminars by electronic means.

-Research degree candidates are also encouraged to participate in research conferences within SCD and in the wider sector.
+Research training workshops are also offered and research students are encouraged to participate in research conferences within SCD and in the wider sector.